ElliottLandsborough/sequensual/readme.md

 ## How does this work?

-Install docker-compose first.
+Install docker-compose first, make sure docker is installed too.
 Once it has installed you should be able to run this at the root of the project.
 It can take a while.

 ```
-$ docker-compose up -d --build
+$ make dockerbuild
 ```

 At the moment the machine will run for a day or something, check the sleep function in main.go.